navidrome/website/content/en/docs/Installation/pre-built-binaries.md

 shawl add --name Navidrome -- "C:\Services\navidrome\navidrome.exe" -c "C:\Services\navidrome\navidrome.toml"
 sc start Navidrome
 ```

-Shawl will then create a log file for the service in the same location as the Shawl executable.

 {{% alert title="Note" %}}When using Shawl, you have to use absolute paths when specifying folders/files as arguments to the navidrome binary and in the configuration file (remember to escape the backslashes in the configuration file).
 Refer to the [configuration options page](https://www.navidrome.org/docs/usage/configuration-options) for more information about the available options.{{% /alert %}}